Spring vegetable gardening: A Comprehensive Guide

 • Sow outdoors.
 Plant carrots, beets and lettuce again for harvesting in early summer.
 Once your soil warms up direct seed corn and bush beans.
 The soil is usually ready after a good week of sunny warm weather.
 Transplant out tomatoes, peppers, eggplant, cucumbers and squash when the weather is warmer, usually mid to late May.
 Stake your tomatoes.

-• Hill your potatoes Using a hoe bring soil up covering most of the new growth, this gives the tubers extra protection from light so they do not turn green.
+• Hill your potatoes.
+Using a hoe bring soil up covering most of the new growth, this gives the tubers extra protection from light so they do not turn green.

+• Harvest.
 Keep harvesting and enjoying your spring vegetable garden of fresh peas, lettuce, spinach, early beets, baby carrots and radishes.
 Once you harvest it is important to fertilize and then sow the garden beds again so you can harvest more vegetables in the summer and fall.

 Return from Spring Vegetable Gardening to homepage